What is an Air Gap, Exactly?

 According to the Wikipedia, an air gap is an “unobstructed vertical space between the water outlet and the flood level of a fixture.”
 What does that even mean?
 And, did you know that having an air gap installed with any dishwasher is now required by Uniform Plumbing Code?

-The most common use of the term “air gap” refers to the plumbing fixture that provides back flow prevention for your dishwasher.
-But, what does it do, exactly?
-A properly maintained and installed air gap prevents drain water backing up into the dishwasher and causing possible contamination.
+The most common use of the term “air gap” refers to the plumbing fixtures that provide backflow prevention device for your dishwasher.
+But, what does air gap plumbing do, exactly?
+A properly maintained and installed air gap prevents drain water backing up into the dishwashing machine and the result of possible contamination.

-If you are thinking about installing a new dishwasher, and do not have an air gap, call Bill Howe Plumbing in San Diego for a free estimate.
+If you are thinking about installing a new dishwasher, and do not have an air gap, or are having issues with your current dishwashing setup, call Bill Howe Plumbing in San Diego for a free estimate.
 You’ll save time and be fully prepared when your new dishwasher arrives!
 Call 1-800 Bill Howe (245-5469).